Sie benötigen Hilfe?

 What are dynamic electricity tariffs?

-Dynamic electricity tariffs adjust to the current market price.
-When there is a lot of wind and solar power, the price becomes very low.
-You pay the actual electricity price plus taxes and grid fees.
-Most providers charge a small basic fee, but there is no surcharge per kWh.
+Dynamic electricity tariffs are based on the current wholesale electricity price.
+When a lot of wind and solar power is available, prices are often lower.
+Customers usually pay the actual electricity price plus taxes, grid fees and a small basic charge.

 -

-Do I need a PV system for dynamic tariffs?
+Do I need a PV system for dynamic electricity tariffs?

 -

-How much can you save by using dynamic electricity tariffs?
+How much can you save with dynamic electricity tariffs?

 -

-Which devices can be controlled with the SmartDog using dynamic electricity prices?
+Which devices can be controlled using dynamic electricity prices?

 -

-Can I also earn money with dynamic tariffs?
+Can I also make money with dynamic electricity tariffs?

 -

-What happens if I have a photovoltaic system, the electricity price is cheap at night, but a lot of sunshine is forecast for the next day?
+What happens if electricity is cheap at night but a lot of sunshine is forecast for the next day?

 Parc-controller